-When selling a business there are a number of legal and taxes implications you need to take into account thus having an expert in your corner will not only follow the legal process but you also adhere to your responsibilities as an employer.
+When selling a business there are a number of legal and tax implications you need to take into account so having an expert in your corner will not only follow the legal process but you also adhere to your responsibilities as an employer.

 At the appropriate time there are several things to be done such as inform Companies House of the changes, you might want or need to appoint a new director for the business, notify your shareholders of what is happening and last but definitely not least notify your staff.